Weigh in: Tucker Blvd. Bike-Walk-Bus public comments

 The project is sponsored by the City of St. Louis and was developed by Trailnet and community partners.
 This key route is one step closer to seeing a protected bike lane and other improvements recommended by Trailnet’s Connecting St. Louis Plan.

-Tucker was identified during the 2016-208 Connecting St. Louis community engagement and planning effort as a potential safe low-stress connection over the rail yard downtown.
+Tucker was identified during the 2016-2018 Connecting St. Louis community engagement and planning effort as a potential safe low-stress connection over the rail yard downtown.
 This rail yard is major barrier for people on bike and on foot in the region.
-They have been identified in numerous studies including the Downtown Multi-Modal Plan and Connecting St. Louis.
+It has been identified in numerous studies including the Downtown Multi-Modal Plan and Connecting St. Louis.
 Tucker was selected over other options based on resident input, the width of the bridge, the lack of interstate ramps, and other factors.

 The proposed two-way, cycle track and numerous intersection safety improvements along the corridor will create a safer connection for people walking, biking, and taking the bus.
 These include bus islands, pedestrian refuge islands, crosswalk signal upgrades, and high-visibility crosswalks along this .9 mile stretch of Tucker.

 A cycle track is a protected bike lane that physically separates bike traffic from car traffic and people walking.

 Cycle tracks can come in different variations (one-way vs. two-way) and can use different methods of separating bikes from sidewalks and the street (curbs, raised lanes, planters, etc.)

 Cycle tracks provide important separated space for people of all ages and abilities to bike.

 Trailnet in partnership with others funded a preliminary engineering study — completed in March 2020 — to bring this project closer to construction.